Maybell Criswell - The Tribune

 There will be no visitation and private family services will be at Flagsprings Cemetery.
 Masks are required.

-In lieu of flowers the family request donations be made to Waterloo United Methodist Church, 4104 County Road 210, Waterloo, Ohio 45688 in Maybell’s honor.
+In lieu of flowers the family request donations be made to WOW Ministries, 4104 County Road 210, Waterloo, Ohio 45688 in Maybell’s honor.

 To make online condolences to the Criswell family visit, www.phillipsfuneralhome.net.